Nazaruk-D/Task3/README.md

 3. There must be more than 3 parameters.

-## How to start a project
+## How to start a game

-After git clone 'link' install all dependencies from package.json to run the program, open your terminal and type the following command.
+After git clone 'link' install run the game.
+Open your terminal and type the following command.
 ### Example: `node task3.js paper rock scissors`